 It is not a location.
-It can be called an event, a methodology or a process in itself, in which participants go through a variety of job-related exercises and real life work-based scenarios while trained assessors and hiring managers evaluate their behaviours and test results.
+It can be called an event, a methodology, or a process in itself, in which participants go through a variety of job-related exercises and real-life work-based scenarios while trained assessors and hiring managers evaluate their behaviors and test results.
 Many HR professionals view assessment tests as an unbiased way to predict a candidate’s future performance.

-Assessment centres are usually used after the initial stages of the selection process, because of the large amount of time and expense in conducting them, and usually follow the initial job interview.
-They can be deployed for evaluating people for internal promotion or internal selection as well.
+Assessment centres are usually used after the initial stages of the selection process because of the large amount of time and expense in conducting them.
+They usually follow the initial job interview.
+They can also be deployed for evaluating people for internal promotion or selection.

 What happens during an assessment centre?

 Here are some examples: